 Basic Database Access¶

-Accessing and analyzing data typically involves the following steps:
+The process of accessing and analyzing data typically involves these steps:

 - Load a specific database table